jfx2006/thunderbird-ci-docs/Releases/L10n pinning.md

 ### Config files

 Starting with Tom's config files, I made a config file for comm-esr68.
 The configs are not in the tree just yet because I don't think this process will work in automation like it's supposed to.
-So I;
+So I'm just running it locally.
+Bug [1572316](http://bugzil.la/1572316) is where they are for now.

+### Process

+- Checked out mozilla-esr68 and comm-esr68 like usual.
+- Applied the config file patch from bug [1572316](http://bugzil.la/1572316)

+_The config file we have will automatically use the major version f